francisrangel/rest-mock/README.md

 rest-mock
 =========

-A mock for http requests to test restful webservices
+A tiny test-framework to provide mock-responses for REST requests.
 <br />